In this section

 Rea Katz, PhD, PA-C

-Dr. Katz has witnessed many changes in the delivery of health care and in physician assistant education over the past 4 decades; and believes that all people have a right to high quality medical services from compassionate and culturally and medically competent clinicians.
+Dr. Katz has witnessed many changes in the delivery of health care and in physician assistant education over the past five decades; and believes that all people have a right to high quality healthcare services from compassionate and dedicated clinicians who care for their patients with cultural humility.
 In addition, she takes a global view of health care having had the opportunity to work in clinics in Belize and Guatemala.
-Dr. Katz is a proponent of interprofessional education that prepares health care professional students to work respectfully and effectively together to provide patient-centered, evidence-based health care.
+Dr. Katz is a proponent of interprofessional education that prepares health care professional students to collaborate respectfully and effectively in order to provide patient-centered, evidence-based health care, and to be leaders in their professions and their communities.

 - Introductions to Faculty-to- Faculty Mentoring: An Interprofessional Approach, AAMC GFA Professional Development Conference, July 2016